 Computerized testing has become widespread, but there may be concerns that testing completed over the Internet and/or without supervision results in less valid or reliable data compared to in-person testing.
 However, Creyos has not detected systematic differences between in-person and online testing in patient populations or healthy controls (Sternin et al., 2019).
 Care should still be taken to ensure every patient devotes effort to the testing session, whether it is completed in-person or online.
 Creyos includes written instructions asking the participant to find an environment free of noise and distraction.
-Some clinicians provide their own guidance when introducing cognitive assessments, and verify that the patient has sufficient vision and motor control to complete computerized assessments without assistance.
-If there are concerns that an individual patient cannot complete testing without supervision, all Creyos assessments can be completed in person.
-The Creyos Dementia Protocol Interpretation Guide contains more tips for ensuring each testing session results in valid data.
+Some clinicians provide their own guidance when introducing cognitive assessments, and verify that the patient has sufficient vision and motor control to complete computerized assessments without supervision, all Creyos assessments can be completed in person.
+The Creyos Dementia Protocol Report Interpretation Guide contains more tips for ensuring each testing session results in valid data.